 8. Modular Construction

-Modular construction is increasingly popular where a building is constructed off-site using the same materials and designed to the same standards as conventional on-site construction.
-It limits environmental disruption, delivering components as and when needed, and turning construction into a logistics exercise.
+Modular construction is one of the most popular developments in civil engineering where a building is constructed off-site using the same materials and designed to the same standards as conventional on-site construction.
+This innovative building technique limits environmental disruption, delivering components as and when needed, and turning construction into a logistics exercise.
 It also has strong sustainability benefits, from fewer vehicle movements to less waste.
 With up to 70 per cent of a building produced as components, it allows a move towards “just in time” manufacturing and delivery.
 In use in the United States and UK, Chinese developer Broad Sustainable Building recently completed a 57-storey skyscraper in 19 working days using this method.

 9. Cloud Collaboration

-basestone is a system allowing the remote sharing of data on a construction site in real time.
-It is predominantly a review tool for engineers and architects which digitises the drawing review process on construction projects, and allows for better collaboration.
+Another new technology used in civil engineering is a cloud collaboration tool called basestone. basestone is a system allowing the remote sharing of data on a construction site in real time.
+It is predominantly a review tool for civil engineers and architects which digitises the drawing review process on construction projects, and allows for better collaboration.
 The cloud-based collaboration tool is focused on the installation of everything from steel beams to light fittings.
 The system is used to add “snags”, issues that happen during construction, on to pdfs, then users can mark or add notes through basestone.
 Trials have revealed possible cost-savings of around 60 per cent compared with traditional paper-based review methods.

 10. Asset mapping

-Asset mapping focuses on operational equipment, including heating and air conditioning, lighting and security systems, collecting data from serial numbers, firmware, engineering notes of when it was installed and by whom, and combines the data in one place.
-The system can show engineers in real time on a map where the equipment needs to be installed and, once the assets are connected to the real-time system using the internet of things, these can be monitored via the web, app, and other remote devices and systems.
+Not all of the latest civil engineering developments are new construction materials or flashy technological tools.
+Asset mapping focuses on operational equipment, including heating and air conditioning, lighting and security systems.
+The process includes collecting data from serial numbers, firmware, engineering notes of when it was installed and by whom, and combines all the data in one place.
+This system can show engineers in real time where the equipment needs to be installed on a map and, once the assets are connected to the real-time system using the internet of things, these can be monitored via the web, app, and other remote devices and systems.
 It helps customers build databases of asset performance, which can assist in proactive building maintenance, and also reduce building procurement and insurance costs.